h2oai/h2o-3/h2o-docs/src/product/data-science/gam.rst

 **Penalty Matrix for I-splines**

-The objective function used to derive the coefficients for is regression is:
+The objective function used to derive the coefficients for regression is:

 .. math::